SiftLogic/api_sample_libraries/php/README.md

 PHP FTP APIs
 ============

 This demonstrates how to connect to the ftp server with PHP.
 You will need to know your apikey and password which can be found in the UI: API Keys -\> Manage -\> Actions -\> Access Details.
 Once you have that you can try the main.php file for an upload demo.
 For example:
 <pre>
   <code>
-    ./main.php -f /tmp/test.csv -l /tmp -k TestKey -p e261742d-fe2f-4569-95e6-312689d04903 --poll 10
+    ./main.php -f test.csv -l /tmp -k TestKey -p e261742d-fe2f-4569-95e6-312689d04903 --poll 10
   </code>
 </pre>
 The CLI is described in more detail with <code>./main.php --help</code>